basavarajsh98/SLiM/README.md

 ## Requirements
 - Python 3.8+
-- See `requirements.txt` for all dependencies (transformers, torch, datasets, gradio, etc.)
+- See `requirements.txt` for all dependencies

 ## Citation
 If you use State-wise Linear Modulation (SLiM) in your research, please cite this repository.